docker/compose/docs/extends.md

 ### Reference

 You can use `extends` on any service together with other configuration keys.
-It always expects a dictionary that should always contain the key: `service` and optionally the `file` key.
+It expects a dictionary that contains a `service` key and optionally a `file` key.
+The `extends` key can also take a string, whose value is the name of a `service` defined in the same file.

 The `file` key specifies the location of a Compose configuration file defining the extension.
 The `file` value can be an absolute or relative path.
 If you